pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/rabbitmq/setup.md

     $ pulumi config set rabbitmq:password ZZZZZZZZZZZZZZ --secret
     ```

-Remember to pass `--secret` when setting `rabbitmq:username` and `rabbitmq:password` so that it is properly encrypted.
+Remember to pass `--secret` when setting `rabbitmq:username` and `rabbitmq:password` so that they are properly encrypted.
 A full set of configuration parameters
 can be found listed on the [Project README](https://github.com/pulumi/pulumi-rabbitmq/blob/master/README.md).